 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

-Matters are currently complicated by the ongoing effects of the coronavirus pandemic.
-Somerset Rivers Authority is based inside County Hall in Taunton where offices have audio induction loops, but SRA staff are mostly working from home.
-It is therefore essential to make contact before you visit.
+Somerset Rivers Authority is based inside County Hall in Taunton where offices have audio induction loops.
+However, as SRA staff sometimes work from home, it is essential to make contact before you visit, to avoid a potentially wasted journey.
 We can arrange for a British Sign Language (BSL) interpreter to be present, if need be.

 Technical information about this website’s accessibility

 Somerset Rivers Authority is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.